Ilyajahed/ilyajahed.github.io/cv.md

 war in middle east maybe in few days later.

 ## Tehran
-here i am in science and industry university of iran.
+here i am in science and technology university of iran.

 ### Azadi
-### Enghelab

 - mored 1
 - mored 2